 1. Use Branching Scenarios To Facilitate Mistake-Driven Learning

 Mistakes can be valuable teachers.
 One of the best ways to facilitate mistake-driven learning is using branching scenarios to impart experience.
 These scenarios involve various decision-making paths that result in repercussions.
 Employees are able to try out different approaches and evaluate their own performance.
-Thus, they can learn from their mistakes and see where each action or behavior leads them.
+Thus, they can learn from their mistakes and see where each action or behaviour leads them.
 Mistakes also serve another important purpose, which is to make the online training experience more memorable.
 Errors and the knowledge we gain from them stands out in our minds.
 As such, the information is more likely to stick.

 2. Put Knowledge Into Practice With Online Training Simulations

 Online training simulations feature realistic tools, obstacles, and characters.
 Employees must apply what they’ve learned to achieve the desired outcome.
 This is a form of active recall, as they have to use pre-existing mental schema to navigate the situation, thereby reinforcing key concepts and building new mental pathways in the process.
 Online training simulations can be used for a variety of online training tasks.
 For example, tech troubleshooting, customer service complaints, or even complicated compliance issues that may result in costly citations.

 3. Create Topic-Centered Infographics

 Infographics pair images with text to improve knowledge retention and comprehension.
 They may also include charts, graphs, and other visuals that support the subject matter.
 Infographics can be used to highlight statistical data, guide employees through a task, or even explore the company’s history.
 For best results, focus on a specific topic or task for each infographic, and center on 5 or 6 key points instead of covering every idea or concept.
 There’s always the option to create additional infographics, that feature related sub-topics or trends.
 Remember, bite-sized is best.